Urban Rivers: The Wild Mile

 Looking southeast towards the Loop from the Wild Mile.

 The Wild Mile is Chicago's first floating eco-park, it is made using Urban Rivers 'riverponic' system to emulate natural river ecologies.
 Together with Skidmore, Owings & Merrill, Urban Rivers designed the Wild Mile to attract wildlife such as pollinators, birds, fish, and turtles.
-SOM and Urban Rivers also enlisted the help of Omni Ecosystems, Near North Unity Program, REI, Wholefoods, engineers at Tetra Tech, d'Escoto, and the U.S. Army Corps of Engineers on the project.
+SOM and Urban Rivers also enlisted the help of Omni Ecosystems, Near North Unity Program, REI, Whole Foods Market, engineers at Tetra Tech, d'Escoto, and the U.S. Army Corps of Engineers on the project.
 Peter Nagle, Curator of Aquatics at Chicago's Botanic Garden, heads Urban rivers work on plant life in their biomes, informing them on vegetation design.
 Urban Rivers uses "river rangers" to oversee the well-being of plants and wildlife and address issues like litter, weeds, and invasive species.

 The City of Chicago is the primary funder of Urban Rivers 'Wild Mile.'
 The city's first financial contribution was $1.4 million dollars granted to Urban Rivers through Open Space Impact Fees (OSIF).
 These fees are paid by new residential development projects in order to develop and improve public open spaces.
 In addition to this funding, in 2022 Mountain Dew named Urban Rivers as a recipient of their 2022 Outdoor Grant.
 Using these funds Urban Rivers plans to double the size of the existing Wild Mile and place a third location by the junction of the Chicago river and the North Shore Channel with funding from National Fish and Wildlife Foundation.

 The Metropolitan Water Reclamation District conducts fish surveys alongside the Shedd Aquarium in the Wild Mile looking at larval and juvenile fish to aid Urban rivers, which support plant community growth alongside the fish reproductive cycle.

 The Goose Island Overlook has hosted seed starting and guerrilla gardening classes on Urban Rivers learning platform in the Wild Mile.

 In May 2023, a picture of a large snapping turtle nearby the Wild Mile went viral and was dubbed Chonkasaurus Rex.
 Urban Rivers' Phil Nicodemus noted that snapping turtles were a common sight in the area since the river rehabilitation began.